-A drop is initiated by the student during the WMU open registration period.
-Students can drop courses online through GoWMU.
-No documentation is required, but the student is encouraged to consult with the instructor, academic advisor, and financial aid advisor (if applicable) before dropping the class.
+A drop is initiated by the student prior to census.
+Students can drop courses online through goWMU.
+No documentation is required, but the student is encouraged to consult with the instructor, academic advisor, and financial aid advisor before dropping the class.
 Dropped courses do not appear on the student’s transcript.

-A student may withdraw from one or more courses without academic penalty online through GoWMU.
+A student may withdraw from one or more courses without academic penalty online through goWMU.
 This can be done from the end of the open registration until the last date for student-initiated withdrawal.
-No documentation is required, but the student is encouraged to consult with the instructor, academic advisor, and financial aid advisor (if applicable).
+No documentation is required, but the student is encouraged to consult with the instructor, academic advisor and financial aid advisor.

 Withdrawing with a hold

-Students with a registration hold will be unable to withdraw through GoWMU.
-If a hold exists, other than an academic integrity hold, the student may request a withdrawal in person at the Registrar's Office or in writing to email@example.com using the WMU assigned email address.
+Students with a registration hold will be unable to withdraw through goWMU.
+If a hold exists—other than an academic integrity hold—the student may request a withdrawal in person at the Registrar's Office or in writing to email@example.com using their WMU assigned email address.

 Hardship panel-approved withdrawal

-The Hardship Panel will determine if a hardship exists and whether a withdrawal is warranted.
-The decision of the Hardship Panel is final and not subject to further appeals.
-Except for documented and exceptional circumstances, hardship petitions will not be accepted more than one year after the end of the term or session for which the hardship was documented.
+The hardship panel will determine if a hardship exists and whether a withdrawal is warranted.
+The decision of the hardship panel is final and not subject to further appeals.
+Hardship petitions will not be accepted more than one year after the end of the term or session for which the hardship was documented, except for documented and exceptional circumstances.
 Students are strongly encouraged to consult with the University Ombudsman before initiating a hardship-based withdrawal appeal.